Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of

 Therefore, this paper is intended to bring certainty into existing phenomenological hints on the universality of counting statistics and fluctuation-dissipation theorem for interacting and non-interacting electrons in tunnel junctions, thus, filling the gap between existing fragmentary cases of exact treatment of the real-time non-equilibrium dynamics for arbitrary Luttinger liquid quantum-point contacts in the weak tunneling limit.
-Especially, here I calculate exactly all the infinite Keldysh contour-ordered expansion of evolution operator for biased Luttinger liquid QPC in the weak tunneling limit and in real time beyond long-time asymptote, for arbitrary temperature, bias voltage and electron-electron interaction in junction electrodes.
-In particular, I make use of two novel exact mathematical results derived in this paper: Self-equilibration (SE-)theorem and related Self-equilibration (SE-)lemma.
+Especially, here I calculate exactly the real-time propagator with all infinite Keldysh contour-ordered expansion of evolution operator for biased Luttinger liquid QPC in the weak tunneling limit on the finite timescales beyond the long-term asymptote, for arbitrary temperature, bias voltage and electron-electron interaction in junction electrodes.
+In order to obtain these results, I make use of two novel exact mathematical results derived in this paper: Self-equilibration (SE-)theorem and related Self-equilibration (SE-)lemma.
 These two mathematical statements represent a generalization of Summation (S-)theorem and related Summation (S-)lemma being formulated and proved by the author previously in the Ref.[38].
-In addition, it will be shown below that performed rigorous proof of FCS-S-theorem at the same time is a rigorous mathematical proof of the detailed balance theorem for the steady state of tunnel current.
+In addition, it will be shown below that performed rigorous proof of Self-equilibration (SE-) theorem, at the same time, is a rigorous mathematical proof of the detailed balance theorem for the steady state of tunnel current.
 As well, it is demonstrated in this paper that proven SE-theorem represents a dynamical version of well-known Jarzynski equality - general re-exponentiation relation for generic quantum statistical system out-of the- equilibrium.
-This way, by means of SE-theorem, the relation of Jarzynski type becomes generalized on a new class of non-stationary non-equilibrium quantum many-body systems, i.e. on the dynamics of interacting electrons in arbitrary Luttinger liquid tunnel junction in the weak tunneling regime.
+This way, by means of SE-theorem, the relation of Jarzynski type becomes generalized on a new class of non-stationary non-equilibrium quantum many-body systems, i.e. on the dynamics of interacting electrons in arbitrary Luttinger liquid tunnel junctions in the weak tunneling regime.
 All the obtained general results lead to a rigorous statement about the universal character of tunnel current equilibration process to the steady state in all weakly linked tunnel contacts.
 This, in turn, clearly points out on a novel phenomena of \textit{self-equilibration} in such systems, where the equilibration of \textit{all types} of quantum fluctuations in the system with time turns out to be governed only by one class of (minimal) four-fermion time-correlations (see main text below).